How to deliver a convincing pitch to investors

 A strong investment pitch deck will help you deliver a convincing pitch to investors, but what exactly should you include in one?

-Whilst every founder should tailor their pitch and their investment pitch deck to themselves and their business, there are some basic structures to creating a pitch deck that you’ll find useful for getting started.
+Whilst every founder should tailor their pitch and their investor pitch deck to themselves and their business, there are some basic principles to creating a strong pitch to investors that you’ll find useful for getting started.

-At Seedrs we have seen a lot of great pitch decks, so we took key elements from all the best ones and combined them into a template below which you can download below to easily build a great pitch deck for your business.
+At Seedrs we’ve seen a lot of great pitch decks over the years.
+So now, we’ve chosen key elements from all the best ones and combined them into an investor pitch deck template for you to download now and use to build a great investor deck for your business.

-Also, think about the medium via which the pitch is being delivered.
-If you’re sending via email keep it much shorter and to the point, but remember that it won’t have you talking alongside it so ensure it is comprehensible as a standalone asset.
-If it’s a one-to-one pitch, you’ll likely have a far more detailed deck to support an in-depth discussion about your business.
+Think about how you’ll need to deliver the pitch.
+Will it be in person, online or sent by email?
+If you’re sending it via email keep it short and to the point but remember you won’t be there to talk alongside it, so ensure it’s comprehensible as a standalone asset.
+If it’s a one-to-one pitch, a far more detailed deck would be better to support an in-depth discussion about your business.

-This is how your investment pitch structure should look like:
+This is how your investment pitch deck structure should look:

 - Company purpose

-The average reader will only spend 3m 44 seconds looking at your deck, so keep it short and snappy.
+On average an investor will only spend 3m 44 seconds looking at your deck, so keep it short and snappy.
 The two investment pitch deck slides that receive the most attention are the financials (23 seconds) and the team structure (22 seconds).

 This is a breakdown of the average amount of time spent per category viewed: